English

 Article II of the Articles of Confederation gives each state its sovereignty, freedom, and independence.
 The article indicates that the states will be given complete authority to run their matters separately.

-The article also states that all those powers, rights and jurisdictions on matters that are not being explicitly mentioned or delegated to the central power will by default be the authority of the states.
+The article also states that all those powers, rights, and jurisdictions on matters that are not being explicitly mentioned or delegated to the central power will, by default, be the authority of the states.

 Article III

 The article shows a strong intent of keeping all the states together.
-This article doesn’t have many weaknesses as its sole focus is on the common defense of all the states as a whole one nation.
+This article doesn’t have many weaknesses as its sole focus is on the common defense of all the states as a whole nation.
 However, the article doesn’t address the situation when a state would possibly reject participation in the case of common defense.
 No strong policy is being presented in that particular case in this article.

 Article IV

-This article also doesn’t mention the slaves in the states because it doesn’t recognize them as citizens.
+This article also doesn’t mention the slaves in the States because it doesn’t recognize them as citizens.

 Article V